ealib/md-api-hello-world/README.md

 This is a really basic example to use `node-mdaemon-api`.

-It checks if MDaemon is present and, if so, it prints its version number.
+It checks if MDaemon 21.5.x is present and, if so, it prints its version number.

+## Installation

+After cloning this repository, install its dependencies:

+    npm install

+If using *npm* version greater than 6

+    npm install --legacy-peer-deps

 ## License

-Copyright &copy; 2021 Emanuele Aliberti, MTKA
+Copyright &copy; 2021, 2022 Emanuele Aliberti, MTKA

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above